Staff Directory

 Jenny Engel, M.S., Ed., BCBA, LBA, Director

 Ms. Engel is excited to lead another inspiring year as Director of The Maddux School.
 Prior to her arrival at The Maddux School, Ms. Engel helped found Ivymount’s Early Childhood Clinic for young children recently diagnosed with Autism Spectrum Disorder, while concurrently serving as Division Director of the Elementary Autism Program.
-She has been an administrator, supervisor and teacher in the field of special education for
+She has been an administrator, supervisor and teacher in general and special education for nearly twenty-five years.

-When Ms. Engel arrived at Ivymount’s Model Asperger’s Program in 2014, she worked collaboratively with the interdisciplinary team there to ensure all students received a welcoming and supportive but challenging environment through which to reach their highest potential.
+When Ms. Engel arrived at Ivymount’s Model Asperger’s Program in 2014, she worked collaboratively with the interdisciplinary team there to ensure all students received a welcoming and supportive but challenging environment through which they would reach their highest potential.

 At the highly-regarded New England Center for Children in Southborough, Massachusetts, Ms. Engel held a variety of positions, including consultant to local public school systems/programs to ensure students received the support they needed to succeed within their home schools.
 She particularly enjoys working as part of a team providing all students the opportunity to shine.